 Sydney Mines, Cape Breton, N.S. http://ltbksmns.blogspot.ca/

 Albert did well in Cape Breton, becoming a foreman in the mines and building and renting several houses which he built (had house on Ocean Street, Sydney Mines).
-In 1912 Clara traveled to Bareneed to purchase a house (built 1860s from materials imported from England) from the wife of Mr. Isaac Richards, a local merchant who had fell on hard times (info from my cousin Ken Newell).
+Albert and Clara had four children.

 - Lulu (Ethel Lulu) b.
 1900 in the Dock, married Walter Earle of Shearstown;